Kitware/SlideAtlas-Server/docs/web-api.rst

 Rest API blueprint is established and later `consumed <https://gist.github.com/3005268>`_ in the web templates interface

+Two kinds of API, those in image database, and those in administrative database Those in imagedb require a id to database in each request

 Items in session (Attachments / Views)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~